Search

 • Lacks a fixed, regular, and adequate nighttime residence as defined above by the McKinney-Vento Act

-Is doubling up or couch-surfing the same as being homeless?
+Is doubling up or couch-surfing McKinney-Vento eligible?

 Yes!
 When children and youth (with or without other family members, parents, or guardians) stay with extended family or friends because of a loss of housing they are considered homeless under the McKinney-Vento Act.